Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 # Azure DocumentIntelligence client library for Java

-Azure Document Intelligence ([previously known as Document Intelligence][service-rename]) is a cloud service that uses machine learning to analyze text and structured data from your documents.
+Azure Document Intelligence ([previously known as Form Recognizer][service-rename]) is a cloud service that uses machine learning to analyze text and structured data from your documents.
 It includes the following main features:

-* Layout - Extract text, table structures, and selection marks, along with their bounding region coordinates, from documents.
+* Layout - Analyze text, table structures, and selection marks, along with their bounding region coordinates, from documents.
-* Document - Analyze entities, key-value pairs, tables, and selection marks from documents using the general prebuilt document model.
 * Prebuilt - Analyze data from certain types of common documents (such as receipts, invoices, identity documents or US W2 tax forms) using prebuilt models.
 * Custom - Build custom models to extract text, field values, selection marks, and table data from documents.
 Custom models are built with your own data, so they're tailored to your documents.
 * Read - Read information about textual elements, such as page words and lines in addition to text language information.